 Ice makers are handy appliances for homeowners.
 Whether you need ice to keep your food fresh in the cooler or for your morning ice coffee, they give you the ability to access cubes at the push of a button.
 But there are several components to make an icemaker run properly, and if they fail, it’s a nuisance.

 Most homeowners have a refrigerator with a built-in water line for the freezer and ice maker.
-The automatic icemaker has been known to cause troubles with homeowners in the past, however, the modern icemakers do have fewer problems causing leaks and other headaches.
-If an icemaker begins to act erratic, always troubleshoot the water line as there could be a problem with the line freezing, pinching, or cracks.
+The automatic ice maker has been known to cause trouble with homeowners in the past.
+However, modern ice makers do have fewer problems causing leaks and other headaches.

 How an Icemaker Works

-When you switch the fridge from water to ice, there is a switch inside the electrical circuit that energizes the solenoid-operated water valve.
-The solenoid water valve allows water to freely flow through the valve and into the ice cube trays.
+When you change the fridge from water to ice, the switch inside the electrical circuit energizes the solenoid-operated water valve.
+The solenoid water valve allows water to flow through the valve and into the ice cube trays freely.
 When the water has frozen, it will then dump the ice into the tray where it can be chopped or pushed as whole cubes through the system and into a cup.

 Signs Your Icemaker Is in Trouble

-An icemaker can start to show signs it needs servicing when you see ice cubes that are smaller than normal, or ice that has a lot of extra frost on them.
+An ice maker can start to show signs it needs servicing when you see ice cubes that are smaller than average or ice that has a lot of extra frost on them.
 Sometimes there is a large chunk of ice that is blocking the line.
 Other times, you may notice there is no ice being made at all.
-Any of these symptoms show that an icemaker is in trouble and it’s time to call iFiX for icemaker repair services.
+Any of these symptoms show that an icemaker is in trouble, which means it’s time to troubleshoot the issue and find a solution.